Student Health Service

 Nurse on campus

-Registered nurses from UBC Student Health Service can provide personalized tips, resources, and health advice.
+Registered nurses from Student Health Service provide personalized tips, resources, and health advice.
 Drop by a Nurse on Campus booth during their available times.

 Health insurance